stefanhaustein/flowgrid/README.md

 ### Where is the source?

-The FlowGrid source code will be available here (it's currently in a hidden repository on bitbucket).
+The FlowGrid source code will be available here (it's currently in a hidden repository on bitbucket;
+I am aiming for end of January 2016).

 I still need to

 - do some cleanup
 - decide about the source license (probably Apache for the core and GPL for the UI)
 - make sure I don't expose keys in the public repository
-- figure out the best way to transfer the existing repository (I know, everything!
-But what in particular is surprising / unexpected / confusing?)
+- figure out the best way to transfer the existing repository

 ## Documentation